 However, instead of replenishing his emergency fund with the government assistance, he bought a new iPhone and a new computer for his daughter.
 Maybe he didn’t expect the pandemic to rage on for an entire year.
 However, those shortsighted decisions are coming back to haunt him.

-The end of 2020 rolled around and he’s now worried.
+The end of 2020 rolled around, and he’s now worried.
 You see, December 26 was originally the last week of his benefits.
 Congress is supposed to have passed the PUA extension for another 11 weeks, along with an extra $300 in benefits a week.
-However, the unemployment website is still showing that his benefits expired.
+However, the unemployment website is still showing that his benefits have expired.
 Meanwhile, his bills still need to be paid.
 Now he’s afraid his benefits won’t be reinstated quickly enough and he’ll have to tap into his credit card to pay for things, since the emergency fund is still bare.

-…But Plan For The Worse
+…But Plan For The Worst

 It was good that my friend had an emergency built up in the first place.
 Otherwise, he would be in even more trouble.
 However, he should have remembered that once he had a bit of breathing room again, it was important for him to build his emergency savings back up.
 He didn’t, and now it’s once again squeezing his finances.